 Help us monitor our region’s waters!

 Enjoy being outdoors while measuring the quality of local rivers and creeks!
 Learn how to collect water samples, measure stream flow, and record water chemistry measurements.
 No prior experience needed.
-Volunteers are expected to commit to at least 8 sampling trips during the growing season (April through September).
+Volunteers are expected to commit to at least 8 sampling trips during the growing season (April through September) to designated monitoring sites.
 During each sampling trip, volunteers spend two hours in the field on average.